-- Elimination of social barriers to well-being such as stigma associated with different social and health conditions, and enhancing positive parenting for well-being of children to enhance early child development. - Improvement of interpersonal relations and reduction of interpersonal violence. - Reduction of intergenerational transmission of disadvantages exacerbated by ill-health. - Improvement in gender equality and reduction in stigma and discrimination. - Improvement in social cohesion, as well as human and social capital.
+- Facilitation of access to health care treatment, adherence/improved health behaviours. - Elimination of social barriers to well-being such as stigma associated with different social and health conditions, and enhancing positive parenting for well-being of children to enhance early child development. - Improvement of interpersonal relations and reduction of interpersonal violence. - Reduction of intergenerational transmission of disadvantages exacerbated by ill-health. - Improvement in gender equality and reduction in stigma and discrimination. - Improvement in social cohesion, as well as human and social capital.